 How does your adoptive family and biological family feel about all the attention surrounding your book?
 My birth parents and half-siblings have all been extremely supportive of my efforts, and are very proud of my achievements.
 I have been estranged from my adoptive mom since March 2015, and only have sporadic contact with my adoptive dad and brother.

 Why did you write this book?
-I wanted to be a voice for the voiceless, to paint an accurate portrait of the challenges faced by many adopted kids the world over, particularly during the teen years, as we all strive to acquire a sense of self and forge our own identity.
-I wanted to fast-forward a few years beyond the adoption agency’s picture-postcard image of a happy mom cuddling a chubby baby, and to relay with authenticity and objectivity the raw dynamics between parents and teenagers in a not atypical adoption triad.
+Anyone can tell a story, but not everyone can write a book.
+It is an honour to have been blessed with the gift of storytelling through writing, and I believe it is my duty, my calling, to be a voice for the voiceless.
+To paint an accurate portrait of the challenges faced by many adopted kids the world over, particularly during the teen years, as we all strive to acquire a sense of self and forge our own identity.
+To fast-forward a few years beyond the adoption agency’s picture-postcard image of a happy mom cuddling a chubby baby, and relay with authenticity and objectivity the raw dynamics between parents and teenagers in a not atypical adoption triad.
 Although my story deals with what is officially termed a Closed, National, Same-race Adoption, and I do not claim to speak on behalf of all individuals adopted under this system, I do know that many of our unique challenges growing up as adoptees are universal, as evidenced by American author Sherrie Eldridge’s bestselling book Twenty Things Adopted Kids Wish Their Adoptive Parents Knew.
-Having personally run the gauntlet over the past four decades, and emerging stronger and wiser for the experience, I hope to pass on what I have learnt to both adolescents and parents, in an effort to elucidate, empower, and inspire.
-As Frederick Douglass wrote: “It is easier to build strong children than to repair broken men.”
+Without being preachy or patronising, I strive to provoke self-questioning and emotional healing in my reader; to elucidate, empower, and inspire.
+Having personally run the gauntlet over the past four decades, I hope to pass on what I have learnt to adoptees, parents, and professionals working in the field, so that we don’t repeat the mistakes of the past.
+As Frederick Douglass so wisely wrote: “It is easier to build strong children than to repair broken men.”

 Who is your target audience for this book?
 Umbilicus will appeal to readers of ALL ages who enjoy Young Adult (YA) realistic fiction, particularly those involved or interested in the adoption experience.
 Wikipedia gives a pretty good description of what YA literature encompasses, beyond just the chronological age of the reader.